Ingredients for Authentic Traditional Moussaka

 - 2 large eggs

-- small pieces of butter for topping
+- 4 tablespoons butter (for béchamel) and small pieces of butter (for dotting)

 - 2 tablespoons sugar